kzupenn/mini-minecraft/README.md

 Enabled the player to remove the block at the center of the screen by casting a ray from the center and grid matching to see if any block was hit, and if so, placing an empty block.
 Enabled the player to add a block to the block at the center of the screen by using the same method to grid match then replicating that block.
 # Aaron Cheng
+## Chunk Optimization
+Created interleaved VBOs (pos/nor/col) and created new draw() in ShaderProgram accordingly.
+VBO data only consists of faces that are adjacent to an empty block.
+Also implemented terrain generation radius checks (check if chunk should be generated based off player position).
+Worked on resolving conflicts in merging all parts together.

 # Kevin Zhang
 ## Biomes